dholzmueller/bmdal_reg/README.md

 - The computation of the last-layer kernel does not require the full backward pass now since the earlier layers set `requires_grad=False` for the computation.
 - Fixed a discrepancy between the implementation of selection methods and the corresponding paper pseudocode: Previously, some selection methods could re-select already selected samples in case of numerical issues, which triggered a code filling up the batch with random samples.
 Now, selecting already selected samples is explicitly prevented.
 - Changed the interface of `run_experiments.py` to be based on lists instead of callbacks.

+## Updates to the third version of the benchmark

+- We fixed a bug where MaxDist, LCMD and KMeansPP selected the first point incorrectly when applied in TP mode (i.e., when using `sel_with_train=True`).
+This only led to negligible differences at the batch sizes used in our benchmark.
+- We fixed a bug where MaxDet and BAIT could select a training point for the batch, which would then cause the rest of the batch to be filled up randomly instead.
+This bug should occur rarely since training points usually have very low uncertainty, and it did not affect our benchmark results.
+- We fixed a problem where adding jitter if needed for the Cholesky decomposition was only performed for CPU computations.
+This should also not affect the benchmark results because the benchmark was run with regularization and 64-bit floats.

 ## Contributors